copp1723/onekeel_agent/README.md

 2. **Test**: Runs unit and integration tests
 3. **Build**: Builds the application

-To view the CI configuration, see `.github/workflows/ci.yml`.
-For more information about the CI process, see `src/docs/CI_PROCESS.md`.
+For more information about the CI process, see [CI Process Documentation](src/docs/CI_PROCESS.md).

 To run the CI checks locally: